How do you refresh old content on your affiliate site for better SEO results?

 What is a content refresh? — Foundational explanation

-When to prioritise content refreshes
+When to prioritize content refreshes

 Key strategies for effective refreshes